duju211/mountain_race/README.md

 # Data

-The data originates from my personal Strava data.
+The data originates from my personal Strava account.
 If you have a Strava account and want to query your data like I do here, you can have a look at one of my [previous posts](https://www.datannery.com/posts/strava-data/).

-The data are a bunch of arrow files, that you can via dpylr syntax thanks to the DuckDB package.
+The data are a bunch of arrow files, that you can query via dpylr syntax thanks to the DuckDB package.

 Deselect `heartrate` measurements and restrict the spatial data to a